ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/igpSP/src/release/ZeroSlackr/opt/Emulators/igpSP/Misc/Docs/igpSP ReadMe from Keripo.txt

 directory.
 For information on the iPodLinux port, see the iPL wiki page (http://ipodlinux.org/Igpsp) or search the iPodLinux forums (http://www.ipodlinux.org/forums/).
-Currently igpSP only runs on colour iPods (i.e. iPod colour/photo/nano/video).
+Currently igpSP only runs on colour iPods (i.e. iPod colour/photo/nano/video) and the Sansa e200.

 == History ==